rosenpass/rosenpass/papers/whitepaper.md

 Not mandated per se, but required in practice:

 * `peers` – A lookup table mapping the peer ID to the internal peer structure
-* `index` – A lookup table mapping the session ID to the ongoing initiator handshake or live session
+* `sessions` – A lookup table mapping the session ID to the ongoing initiator handshake or live session

 ### Peer